PaulKinlan/paul.kinlan.me/content/2019-08-18-meatspace-augmented-realityfrom-chester-to-nagoya.markdown

 ---
+date: 2019-08-18 15:00:23.686000+00:00
+description: Some thoughts on AR after finding some during my travels.
+TL;DR - cheaper content creation and better discovery tools are needed.
 slug: meatspace-augmented-realityfrom-chester-to-nagoya
-date: 2019-08-18T15:00:23.686Z
+summary: 'During my travels, I encountered two distinct augmented reality (AR) experiences: one in Chester, UK, and another in Nagoya, Japan.
+The Chester experience, focusing on the city''s historical siege, was simple but effective.
+The Nagoya Castle experience, accessed via QR codes and a web app, offered additional information through video overlays.
+Both sparked thoughts about the current state of AR.
+While impressed, I question the cost-effectiveness of such experiences, given the high development expenses and the need for clear user instructions.
+A major hurdle for AR adoption is discoverability.
+QR codes, while functional, add extra steps.
+Ideally, AR experiences should be seamlessly integrated into camera apps, enabling easy access to web-based content.
+While projects like the Web Perception Toolkit offer a glimmer of hope, deeper OS integration is crucial for AR to truly flourish.
+For now, simpler, analog approaches like the one in Chester may be more practical.'
+tags:
+- AR
+- Augmented Reality
+- Chester
+- Nagoya
+- QR Codes
+- Web AR
+- Discoverability
+- Cost Effectiveness
+- Content Creation
+- Web Perception Toolkit
 title: 'Meatspace Augmented Reality: From Chester to Nagoya'
-description: Some thoughts on AR after finding some during my travels.
-TL;DR - cheaper content creation and better discovery tools are needed.
-tags: [AR]

 ---

 I love [Chester](https://en.wikipedia.org/wiki/Chester) - it's a walled Roman fort town in the North West of England, with a heap of history.
 On a walk through the Roman Gardens we came across a real-world Augmented Reality experience that described the breach of the walls in the time of the English Civil War.